dzaima/CBQN/src/README.md

 TALLOC(char, buf, 123); // allocate char* buf with 123 elements
 char* buf = TALLOCP(char, 123); // alternative syntax, useful if buf is declared elsewhere
-// buf is now a regular char* and can be stored/passed around as needed TREALLOC(buf, 456); // extend buf
+// buf is now a regular char* and can be stored/passed around as needed buf = TREALLOC(buf, 456); // extend buf; may reuse, may allocate new space; won't ever truncate TFREE(buf); // free buf
-TFREE(buf); // free buf
+// if the size is guaranteed to be small enough, using VLAs is potentially fine
-// if the size is guaranteed to be small enough, using VLAs is fine i guess
+// but even a rank-sized buffer is probably better off in a TALLOC (if impossible to write directly in a shape ahead-of-time)

 TSALLOC(i32, stack, 10); // allocate an i32 stack with initially reserved 10 items (initial reserve must be positive!)
 TSADD(stack, 15); // add a single item